2le/style_guide/ruby-style-guide.md

     reluctance  = hemiconducer.reluctor.reluctance
     phase       = moon.phase - average_marzelvane_phase
     ```

+* Don't be over-DRY -- a repeated clause, written in parallel, is easier to read
+  than a trivial loop:

+    ```Ruby
+    # bad
+    [ :flux, :phrasal, :nimbus ].each do |capacitor_type|
+      counterrotate_capacitor capacitor_type, moon.phase, reluctance
+    end

+    # good
+    counterrotate_capacitor :flux,    moon.phase, reluctance
+    counterrotate_capacitor :phrasal, moon.phase, reluctance
+    counterrotate_capacitor :nimbus,  moon.phase, reluctance
+    ```

+  let good taste be your guide, but when lines of code are equivalent prefer the
+  small multiple over the explicit loop.

 * Indent `protected`, `public`, `private` and `module_function` at the same
   level as the enclosing declaration.